van007/Prompt2Powerpoint/README.md

 ---

 **Note**: This application processes all data locally in your browser.
-When using cloud services (OpenRouter, Pexels), please review their respective privacy policies.
+When using cloud services (OpenRouter), please review their respective privacy policies.